 magnesium reacting with cold water.

 3. (a) Describe what happens when magnesium is heated strongly in oxygen and

 is the solid?

-What happens when the product of burning sodium is added to water containing universal indicator and named the product formed in water.
+4. What happens when the product of burning sodium is added to water containing universal indicator and named the product formed in water.

 6. (a) What substances must be in contact with iron before it will rust?

 7. (a) Give three observations that could be made after adding zinc to copper(II) sulphate solution.

 .
 Copper(II) carbonate is heated with carbon powder. (i) The green carbonate powder changes to a black powder at first, and (ii) after further strong heating, reddish-brown bits of a metal are formed.